 Yes, common shares carry "one share one vote".
 Only common shares have voting rights.
-Preferred A
+Preferred A and B have no voting rights.

 (g) Proxy Voting Policies

 State the policies followed by the company regarding proxy voting in the Annual/Special Stockholders' Meeting.